 Make a Tall Statement

-If you're going to go for chocolate, you might as well go all in, right?
-More than 20 layers of chocolate cake made up this incredibly tall statement dessert.
+If you're going to go for chocolate, you might as well go all in.
+More than 20 layers of chocolate cake made up this incredibly tall statement dessert at a Mexico wedding.

 Balance Moody With Romantic